Meeting 1 - Usable Encryption and Secure Messaging #

 Chris Kanich, Nicholas Weaver, Damon McCoy, Tristan Halvorson, Christian Kreibich, Kirill Levchenko, Vern Paxson, Geoffrey M. Voelker, and Stefan Savage.
 Show Me the Money: Characterizing Spam-advertised Revenue.
 USENIX Sec’ 2011.Amber van der Heijden and Luca Allodi.
 Cognitive Triaging of Phishing Attacks.
 In proceedings of USENIX Sec’ 2019.Huahong Tu, Adam Doupé, Ziming Zhao,Gail-Joon Ahn.
 Users Really Do Answer Telephone Scams.
 In proceedings of USENIX Sec’ 2019.Kholoud Althobaiti, Adam D G Jenkins, and Kami Vaniea.
 A Case Study of Phishing Incident Response in an Educational Organization.
 CSCW 2021.

-Meeting 8 - Data Breaches and Compliance #
+Meeting 8 - Human-centered privacy design and engineering #

 - Readings Covered in Class